heizence/React-Native-toy-projects/README.md

 All branches have different dependencies or requirements since each branch deals with different project.
 You need to move to a branch you'd like to run before installing dependencies.

-**"main" branch does not contain React-Native files for execution!** You have to choose any branch, not "main".
+**"main" branch only contains minimum configuration for React-Native app, not anything useful.**

 It's okay to skip this step if you want.
 However, you'll need to install dependencies again if additional dependencies are required.